Phone: (314) 776-3300

-I ask that parents of my Special Education students do not hesitate to email me at firstname.lastname@example.org, phone/face time me at (314) 537-4125 or Skype me at sidchaseplanet.
+I ask that parents of my Special Education students and parents do not hesitate to email me at firstname.lastname@example.org, or to phone/face time me at (314) 537-4125.
 I really enjoy speaking with my students' parents.

 I was born and raised in New York City.